hakangndz/chair-shop/README.md

 It is a Portuguese chair shop place.
+The mechanics are not implemented yet.